eNMS-automation/eNMS/docs/services/service_scheduling.rst

 A step is scheduled by creating a ``Task``.
 It is a 3-steps process:

-1. Choosing a name and a waiting time
+1. Choosing a name, a waiting time and a job

+The job is the service (or workflow, as you can see in the ``Workflow`` section) that you want to execute.
 The waiting time is only considered when the task is used in a workflow (see the ``Workflow`` section of the doc for more information).
 It defines how much time to wait after the task is finished (after reloading a device for example).

 .. image:: /_static/services/service_scheduling/step1.png